-Touring Trailer Ramblings: The Real issue is Storage.
+Touring Trailer Ramblings: The BIG issue is Storage.

 Long-term remote touring requires a lot of hard work and equipment.
-Water storage, Firewood Storage, fuel storage, refrigeration, Tools, Recovery equipment, tables, food, batteries, solar, spares, warm/cold clothing and bedding.
+Water, firewood, fuel storage, refrigeration, tools, recovery equipment, tables, food, batteries, solar, spares, warm/cold clothing and bedding.

 The goal is to keep it light.
 We will travel with 4 persons 3 weeks out with under 1.1 Tonne Tow weight.
 We budget 2 litres drinking water per day per person.
 Our search for additional water for cleaning/dishes/laundry and baths is non-stop.

 In the author's opinion, 4 person touring in desert or mountain terrain for long periods (2 weeks +) without towing is almost impossible.
 If your vehicle can carry about 600kg of supplies and the 4 passengers.
 It can be done.
 The vehicles that can do it at a glance: Dodge Ram, Iveco Daily, Toyota Tundra, Troopcarrier 79 series Dual Cab, various Commercial Trucks.